TintuMariyamPaul/ProjectRepository/README.md

         -> Verifies data flow between API routes, middleware, and the database.
         -> Ensures proper handling of success (201/200) and error cases (404).

+# Run the Project
+1. Node.js Installed
+2. Set up a MySQL server to store recipe data.
+(MYSQL Workbench)
+3. API Testing Tool: Installed a tool like Postman to test backend APIs.
+4. Clone the Repository-git clone https://github.com/TintuMariyamPaul/ProjectRepository.git
+5. Installed Required Dependencies
+6. Set Up Environment Variables- created env file  and db.js in the backend to connect with database
+7. Initialize the Database
+8. Start the Backend Server-node server.js
+9. Set Up the Frontend-Navigated to the frontend directory and open recipe.html in preferred browser.
+10. Test APIs

    # Conclusion

 The Kerala Cuisine Recipe Management App effectively showcases the combination of backend and frontend technologies to provide a practical, user-friendly platform for organizing recipes.
 By effectively utilizing Node.js, Express, MySQL, and JavaScript, the application accomplishes dynamic and dependable functions like adding, searching, and removing recipes.